-General Mills follows content and labeling guidelines wherever we do business.
-In markets where only conventionally grown ingredients may be sold, we comply through identity preservation systems backed by frequent monitoring and testing.
+In markets where only conventionally grown ingredients may be sold, we source only nonbiotech ingredients for products sold in those countries, complying through identity preservation systems backed by frequent monitoring and testing.

-We continue to believe true market acceptance of biotechnology will depend on a broad base of scientific knowledge, global regulatory approvals, appropriate oversight and, ultimately, consumer acceptance.
+We continue to believe true market acceptance of biotechnology will depend on a broad base of scientific knowledge, global regulatory approvals, appropriate oversight and, ultimately, on consumer acceptance.